openzim/ted/README.md

     sudo pip install virtualenv

-Up next you have to create a virtual enviroment in the kiwix-other/TED/ directoryfor the TED Scraper:
+Up next you have to create a virtual enviroment in the kiwix-other/TED/ directory for the TED Scraper:

     virtualenv --no-site-packages venv